Skip to content

 }

-Cluster composable do not behave the same as the markers, so you have to provide how it will behave with its parameters.
+Cluster composables do not behave the same as markers, so you have to define their behavior with parameters.
 Here is the data class with the options.

 open class ClusterParameters(